Order by phone:

 You need to speak to your current provider before making any changes to your broadband.

-If you’re planning on staying with the same provider, find out their procedure for moving the connection to a new home.
+If you intend to stay with the same provider, find out their procedure for moving the connection to a new home.
 Ask how much notice you have to give; if you time it wrong, you could end up delaying the installation of your new broadband.

 Or are you tempted by a better deal?
 Switching broadband is easy, but if you're still in contract with your current provider, cancelling early might mean you need to pay a fee.